ujjwalguptaofficial/godam/README.md

 ## Task

 Any logic which requires lots of store manipulation can be created as task.
 A Task has access to - `state` , `mutation`, `expression`.

+Task can be made asychronous by returning promise.

 ### Create task